 The late summer brings squash season.
 Yellow, green, crook necks, grey squash.
 Squash in all it’s abundance.
 But what can you do with these soft and delicious vegetables?
 New Mexico solved the problem by inventing this dish.
 Simple, yet full of the things that are good for you.

 Heat up a skillet, add the oil.
-When the oil is hot, add the peppers, onions, and garlic.
-Sautee until the veggies start to brown.
+When the oil is hot, add the peppers and onions.
+Sautee until the veggies start to caramelize.Throw in the garlic.
 Turn the heat down to medium, then add the squash.
 Cook until the squash becomes tender but not mushy.

 I grew up calling Arroz Spanish Rice.
 This followed me into adulthood, and up into my 30′s.
 I found out not to long ago, that what I learned to call Spanish Rice isn’t so Spanish.
 It really doesn’t have anything to do with Spain, or how they cook rice in that country (think Paella).
 Arroz really is Mexican Rice, cooked in a tomato base with peppers, onions and garlic.
 I’ve been making this rice for as long as I remember, back to when I would stay with my grandparents on the farm.
 I’ve since perfected it, and made Arroz palatable for the Vegan.